ahmadiesa-abu/assignment_plugin/README.md

 sudo postgresql-setup initdb
-sudo vi /var/lib/pgsql/data/pg_hba.conf (change ident to trust -to make the python connect to db-) sudo systemctl start postgresql sudo passwd postgres (provide it with password in order to login to it to use psql)
+sudo vi /var/lib/pgsql/data/pg_hba.conf (change ident to trust -to make the python connect to db-) sudo systemctl start postgresql sudo passwd postgres (provide it with password to login and use psql)
 ```
 after login we create a user using (```createuser --interactive --pwprompt```)
 and then connecting to db (```create database pools```)